NathanBurrows8/MyChatbotChum/README.md

 INSTRUCTIONS FOR USE: (Windows)

-Type the following 3 commands into your console (in the folder the project is in):
+Type the following 2 commands into powershell/terminal (in the folder this project is in):

     $env:FLASK_APP = "userInterface"

-    $env:FLASK_ENV = "development"

     flask run